Environments

 Each project can have as many environments as you need, and you can optionally define the environments such that they inherit defaults from one another (see Inheriting environments).

-Environment variables can store any value as text (e.g., text, JSON objects, boolean values, numbers, etc.).
+Environment variables can store files and any value as text (e.g., text, JSON objects, boolean values, numbers, etc.).
 These values can also be marked as secrets (sensitive information), so they are only shown during creation.
-This is helpful for storing data such as login credentials.
+This is helpful for storing data such as login credentials or a pdf file with sensitive data.

 # How to create an environment?